AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 ## Mingle around the other students and teachers
 ### get to know the system and go to class
 - use the magic in a defense class
-- teacher is someone lik
+- teacher is someone like
 ### hang out in the common rooms
 ### explore the grounds
 ## A feast at the grand hall